 This course is designed to assist sustainability majors in the development of their capstone project.
 Weekly class activities may include presentations from a research librarian, discussions with Sustainability faculty about project design and methodology, preparation of an annotated bibliography, or coaching on presentation skills.

-Class Level Restriction: Junior and Senior only Field of Study Restrictions: Sustainability Majors only.
+Field of Study Restrictions: Sustainability Majors only.

 SUS 411 Capstone